-A hot breakfast was included in the price of the room and we received free premium WiFi as Marriott Rewards members (free to join.)
-There’s an on-site concession as well as a bar with both indoor and outdoor seating.
+All Fairfield Inns include a free hot breakfast* and Marriott rewards members can receive premium WiFi.
+There’s an on-site concession as well as a bar* with both indoor and outdoor seating.
 The pool and attached hot tub was pleasant and shady in the late afternoon.
 The pool is not heated, so the water was pretty cold.
 It would have probably felt nice in the heat of the day but since we swam in the evening, it was too chilly.

 *Pandemic era travelers may receive different services.
 There was no hot breakfast during our October 2020 stay but the hotel did offer grab and go breakfast, which included instant oatmeal, breakfast sandwiches, muffins, fruit and cereal bars.
 The bar is subject to occupancy limits mandated by the state.

 Wondering where to eat in Fort Stockton?
 There are a handful of places to eat, to include Mexican, BBQ, fast food and Mexican.
 The restaurant choices are heavy on Mexican food, which is not a problem for our family.